 4. Almond Milk

+Almond milk is one of the healthiest on the list of types of milk.
 Almond milk is generally made with dried almonds and freshwater, and you can add other ingredients like half a teaspoon of vanilla if you want to taste it better.
-Else, you can soak almonds in water overnight for a couple of days, then drain, rinse and grind the beans in freshwater to get the creamy, silky, nutty almond milk.
+Else, you can soak almonds in water overnight for a couple of days, then drain, rinse and grind the beans in fresh water to get the creamy, silky, nutty almond milk.
 It is advised to look for unsweetened almond milk as it doesn’t have a rich natural sweetness, and generally, the sweet one contains extra added cane sugar.

 - It helps in weight management as it is low in calories.